What are the common rules about a tuition refund policy?

 Additional common features of a tuition reimbursement policy include requirements that the employee work at a company for a certain period of time.
 This can vary, but many companies require that a person has been employed for at least one year.
 The employee may also need to work full time, although this may vary by company.
 Other companies may claim that employees are only eligible for reimbursement if they remain with the company for one year after the incident; otherwise, the money may have to be returned to the company or removed from the final checks.

-See also What is microbial forensics?
+See also What is electronic assessment?

 Companies often strictly state in their tuition reimbursement policy that courses taken must be related to company work.
 This does not necessarily mean that the classes attended have to be in the employee’s current work area.
 A machinist might really want to work in human resources or management, and these classes might pass because the company employs people who specialize in these things.
 In fact, having a manufacturing or other background can make a manager or human resources person invaluable, as they have insight into how other parts of the business work.
 There’s enough gray area here that it’s wise for people to check with whoever administers tuition reimbursement to verify that classes taken or degrees earned meet defined “related field” standards.